ygqygq2/turbo-console-log/README.md

 > * The log function and the content of the log message can be customized in the extension settings (see Settings section for more details).
 > * Multiple cursor selection is also supported.

-### 2. Updadte line number for log message in a file
+### 2. Update line number for log message in a file

 - Update the log message line number for all message